mariana-caldas/web-vitals-wordpress/README.md

 * Optimize your featured/landing/banner/hero image.
 * Do not lazy-load images which are very likely to be in the initial viewport -> *How to remove lazy-load from those elements?*
-* Use an [image CDN](https://imagekit.io/blog/what-is-image-cdn-guide/) to ensure fastest image loads.
+* Use an [image CDN](https://imagekit.io/blog/what-is-image-cdn-guide/) to ensure fastest image loads -> *How to select a good [CDN](https://kinsta.com/blog/wordpress-cdn/#:~:text=CDN%20is%20short%20for%20content,%2C%20JavaScript%2C%20and%20video%20streams.) for WP?*

 <br />